AdaCore/langkit/doc/tutorial.rst

 without associated types.
 However, in order to generate the library, someone *has* to take care of assigning definite type to them.
-Langkit uses for that a `type inference <https://en.wikipedia.org/wiki/Type_inference>`_ algorithm which deduces types automatically from how AST nodes are used in the grammar.
+Langkit uses for that a `type inference <https://en.wikipedia.org/wiki/Type_inference>`_ algorithm that deduces types automatically from how AST nodes are used in the grammar.
 For instance, doing the following (fictive example):

 .. code-block:: python